-The Hongo neighborhood in the Bunkyo ward of Tokyo is bounded to the east by Ueno Park and, to the south, by the Kanda Canal.
-Tokyo Imperial University was chartered there in 1877 on estate land appropriated from the Tokugawa Era daimyo, Maeda.
+Hongo neighborhood in the Bunkyo ward of Tokyo is bounded to the east by Ueno Park and, to the south, by the Kanda Canal.
+Tokyo Imperial University was chartered there in 1877 on estate land appropriated from a Tokugawa era daimyo (provincial lord), Maeda.

-The handwritten note from ‘Amari’ draws attention to the patrol policeman (peturo-porisu) being ferried about by jinrikisha, and to the “salary man” (sarerii-man) wearing a tweed suit and fedora at lower-left.
-(I had always thought “salary man” was a post-war invention, so was surprised to see the term in use, here, a half-century earlier.
+The handwritten note from ‘Amari’ draws attention to the patrol policeman (パトロ ポリス, peturo-porisu) being ferried about by jinrikisha, and to the “salary man” (サラリーマン, sarerii-man) wearing a tweed suit and fedora at lower-left.
+(I had always thought the term and idea of “salary man” was a post-war invention, so was surprised to see the term in use, here, a half-century earlier.
 Thanks to Helen Delaney for locating that!)

 Telephone poles and electrical power lines are evidence of Modernization.
-Without those, and minus the Western accoutrement, the same scene could very well have been played out at the Restoration 40+ years earlier, after the defeat of the last Tokugawa loyalists, the elite Shogitai, at nearby Ueno Hill.
+Without those, and other Western accoutrements, this scene could very well have been played out in the last days of the Tokugawa bakufu 40+ years earlier or the earliest years of the Restoration.